MuseCon 1 Logo

 Q: Wait, that's too easy.

-A: Uh, it's supposed to be easy.
-If you like to teach, or learn, then teach, then we want you to be part of our community.
+A: Yes.
+It's supposed to be easy.
+If you like to teach, or learn then teach, or otherwise help inspire and generate 'sparks', then we want you to be part of our community.

 Q: What do I get for being member?

 A: A sense of purpose.
-The satisfaction of giving back to the community what you have learned.
+The satisfaction of giving back to the community, often something you have learned.
 A warm and fuzzy feeling.
 Ego boo (ego boost).

 Q: What about dues?